Buying a Townhouse Vs. a Condo in New York City: Which is Better?

 They also document this in the minutes of board meetings—which are available to prospective unit buyers.

-On the flipside, doing so can make buyers vulnerable to the pretty, shiny facades that may hide shoddy construction work in some new buildings.
+Conversely, doing so can make buyers vulnerable to the pretty, shiny facades that may hide shoddy construction work in some new buildings.

 Opting to still pay for an independent home inspection can counter buyer's remorse.